Blog

 • Professional opinion on the likelihood and severity of hardship

-The final report is compliant with USCIS standards and usually ready within 7 busines days.
+The final report is compliant with USCIS standards and usually ready within 4-5 days.
 We can have one ready within 48-hours for an added fee.

 How much does a hardship waiver evaluation cost?

-An evaluation conducted in English or with a Spanish-speaking therapist costs $850.
-If you need support for a language other than Spanish or a Spanish-speaking therapist is unavailable then we will provide an interpreter.
-The cost for a session with interpretation is $1,000.
-Reports are delivered within 7 business days; however, we offer expedited report delivery for an added fee of $300.
+An evaluation conducted in English or with a Spanish-speaking therapist costs $650.
+If you need support for a language other than Spanish or a Spanish-speaking therapist is unavailable then we will provide an interpreter for an extra fee.
+There is no additional cost if you bring your own interpreter.
+Reports are delivered within 4-5 days; however, we offer expedited report delivery for an added fee of $300.

 Can you do the evaluation online?